solana-labs/ecosystem/projects/dagg.md

 discord: https://discord.com/invite/vV6rVZVF
 ---

-DAGG is liquidity aggregators on Solana, compile the exchange rates of numerous DEX platforms (Serum, Orca, and upcoming Sushi ), and show you a list of platforms offering the best value for your desired digital asset trades.
+DAGG is a system of liquidity aggregators on Solana compiling the exchange rates of numerous DEX platforms (Serum, Orca, and upcoming Sushi) and presenting a list of platforms offering the best value for digital asset trades.
 DAGG Trade is set to offer the best DEX aggregator protocol specifically designed on the Solana blockchain.